kevinaangstadt/CSConcepts/traversals/README.md

 1. Print out the node IDs using a pre-order depth-first search
 1. Print out the node IDs using a post-order depth-first search
-1. Print out the node IDs using a breath-first search
+1. Print out the node IDs using a breadth-first search

 ## Bonus Exercises